EgyptAir chairman denies reports that MS804 earlier sent technical warnings

-DUBLIN (Reuters) - EgyptAir's [EGY.UL] chairman on Thursday denied media reports that the airliner which crashed into the Mediterranean in May had sent a series of technical warnings during flights in the 24 hours before it disappeared from radar screens.
+DUBLIN, June 2 (Reuters) - EgyptAir's chairman on Thursday denied media reports that the airliner which crashed into the Mediterranean in May had sent a series of technical warnings during flights in the 24 hours before it disappeared from radar screens.

 "For me it is not true," Safwat Musallam said on the sidelines of the IATA annual meeting in Dublin when asked about the French media reports.